 The answer to this question depends both on your business plans and your situation.
 For instance, if you are going to form a startup in the United States, raise investments in the US venture market, and launch an IPO, you probably should choose a corporation.
 Moreover, it should be a C-Corporation, because institutional investors and venture capitalists want a familiar structure with certain corporate features and management.
 In addition to that, there must be different classes of stock.
 For this reason, S-Corporation would not be a good choice.

 It is fair to say that, one way or another, all the States in America are business-friendly because America is actively promoting private business initiatives and entrepreneurship.
-At the same time, there are different factors to consider when deciding which State can be the most appropriate for the lower cost.
+At the same time, there are different factors to consider when deciding which State can be best for you.
 There are a lot of rankings of the US States based on many criteria.
 For example, Forbes considers business costs, labor supply, regulatory environment, economic climate, growth prospects, as well as the quality of life.
-Other rankings can include up to 100 criteria and even more.
+Other rankings can include over 100 criteria.

-However, they have limited value for the simple reason that for different people, different things matter.
-At the same time, at least one thing for certain matters the most for everybody – taxation.
+Although for different businesses, different criteria matter, one of the most important is taxation.
 That is why it makes sense to start with a tax analysis like in “The 2021 State Business Tax Climate Index”.
 Keeping state taxes in mind, you can go further by considering other issues in every particular State that are important for you and your business.